 iBooks Easter Egg -- I haven't heard of any Easter eggs - hidden programming surprises that developers sometimes include in software - in the iPad's software, but I did discover something similar.
 In the iBooks app, touch and hold the shelves that display your library, then drag down as far as you can to reveal a little surprise hidden behind the faux wood.

 You have read this article with the title 22 Basic but Useful iPad Tips.
-You can bookmark this page URL http://singedwingangel.blogspot.com/2011/05/22-basic-but-useful-ipad-tips.html.
+You can bookmark this page URL https://singedwingangel.blogspot.com/2011/05/22-basic-but-useful-ipad-tips.html.
 Thanks!